Table of Contents

 Overnight on the Ferry from China to Korea

-For dinner we went to the small restaurant on the top deck and I opted for a seafood carbonara and my girlfriend had the ramen noodles (both tasty).
+For dinner, we went to the small restaurant on the top deck and I opted for a seafood carbonara and my girlfriend had the ramen noodles (both tasty).

-After dinner we seated ourselves in the main lounge and settled down in front of a film playing on one of the television screens.
+After dinner, we seated ourselves in the main lounge and settled down in front of a film playing on one of the television screens.
 The boat was eerily quiet as it was Chinese New Year and most people were at home with families rather than sailing the seven seas!

-I was sharing a room with four other people, but my girlfriend’s room was empty so I settled on the mattress next to the window in her room and tried to get some sleep, though they swaying of the ship was still making me feel a little uncomfortable.
+I was sharing a room with four other people, but my girlfriend’s room was empty so I settled on the mattress next to the window in her room and tried to get some sleep, though the swaying of the ship was still making me feel a little uncomfortable.
 I think I snatched a few hours sleep and awoke around 07:00.